Benson2121/Identifying-political-persuasion-on-Reddit/README.md

 Instructors: Annie En-Shiun Lee, Raeid Saqur, and Zining Zhu.

-To future CSC401 students: Please do not copy any part of the code since this is considered an academic offence.
+To future course students: Please do not copy any part of the code since this is considered an academic offence.

 ## Introduction